Carlos Fernández (footballer, born 1984)

-Carlos Osvaldo Fernández Maldonando (born 1 November 1984) is a Peruvian retired footballer who played as a midfielder.
+Carlos Osvaldo Fernández Maldonando (born 1 November 1984) is a Peruvian former professional footballer who played as a midfielder.

 Club career

 Carlos Fernández started his senior career with Alianza Lima, making his Torneo Descentralizado debut in 2002 season with them.

 In January 2006 Fernández joined Cienciano.
-In his first season with Cienciano he made 39 appearances with 2 goals, and in his last he only managed to play in 7 matches in the 2007 Descentralizado season.
+In his first season with Cienciano he made 39 appearances with 2 goals, and in his last he played in seven matches in the 2007 Descentralizado season.

 Then In January 2009 he signed for Universidad San Martín.